railsuser2014/openobject-doc-book-en/source/book/6/6_14_Sale_Management/index.rst

 Then you can specify a rounding method.
 The rounding calculation is carried out to the nearest number.
 For example if you set 0.05 in this example, a price of 45.66 will be rounded to 45.65, and 14,567 rounded to 100 will give a price of 14,600.

-    .. tip::   **Attention**  *Swiss special situation*
+.. note:: Swiss special situation

-"	    In Switzerland, the smallest monetary unit is 5 cents.
+   In Switzerland, the smallest monetary unit is 5 cents.
    There aren't any 1 or 2 cent coins.
-So you set Open ERP's rounding to 0.05 to round everything in a Swiss franc pricelist."
+   So you set Open ERP's rounding to 0.05 to round everything in a Swiss franc pricelist.

 The supplement from *Field2* is applied before the rounding calculation, which enables some interesting effects.
 For example if you want all your prices to end in 9.99, set your rounding to 10 and your supplement to -0.01 in *Field2*